Studying with us in 2021/22

 If you have already obtained a HNC qualification (or similar level of study), we may consider you for advanced entry onto the degree course and you should apply using the application form link below:

 The use of numbers within the built environment is inevitable, unavoidable and impactful in many ways.
-This module aims to provide an overview the use of quantitative methods within the built environment and their relationship to different scenarios and identifying their value allowing you to develop the necessary foundation skills.
+This module aims to provide an overview over the use of quantitative methods within the built environment and their relationship to different scenarios and identifying their value allowing you to develop the necessary foundation skills.
 This module acts as a preparatory stage in terms of both enhancing and developing your mathematical and quantitative abilities before commencing to Level 4.
 It also develops your awareness of the quantitative-related matters within different professions.

 Academic and personal study skills are essential elements which should be applied in order to be successful in Higher Education.
 This module aims to help you in developing basic research skills, academic writing and reflection skills.
 These skills are inevitably important and will support your transition to the higher education levels of study associated with your chosen degree programme.

 During the journey within higher education, developing your independent study is an essential skill to support shaping the knowledge to become more useful and applied within practice.
 This module aims to provide you with necessary skills and tips that should support you to work independently within your discipline and to successfully apply project management tools and techniques to a mini project related to your subject discipline.

 In order to complete this course a student must successfully complete all the following CORE modules (totalling 120 credits).